Nevers Mumba: Early life and career

 On 25 May 2012, Mumba was elected as President of the Movement for Multiparty Democracy (MMD) political party, which had been in opposition since its defeat in the 2011 presidential election.
 He defeated rival Felix Mutati along with several other candidates.
+He was the party's presidential candidate at the 2015 Zambian presidential election, where he finished fourth in a field of eleven candidates with 0.87% of the vote.